12 Movies Filmed on Cape Cod & the Islands

 Discover inspiring movies filmed on Cape Cod to plan your next trip or watch on a rainy day there!

 From romantic comedies on sandy beaches to thrilling dramas in quaint seaside towns, this destination has captivated filmmakers for decades.
-You’ll love picking out your favorite spots in these movies filmed on Cape Cod and the Islands.
+You’ll love picking out your favorite spots in these tv shows and films shot on Cape Cod and the Islands.

 Many of these movies and TV shows are available to watch on streaming services.
 As availability changes so rapidly lately, I use JustWatch or Letterboxd to find the service they are currently streaming on or find out how to rent them.